awsr/PS-StreamXRef/docs/Get-TwitchXRef.md

 ```

 ### -ApiKey
 Accepts your API key (for Twitch this is the "Client ID").
 Required when one hasn't already been provided.
+Obtained from the [Twitch Developer Dashboard](https://dev.twitch.tv/console/apps/).

 ```yaml
 Type: String